oxhak/rsync-backup/README.md

 Maintains the rights and properties of files when copying.

-How to restore from this backup ? see HowToRestore file in this repos.
+How to restore from this backup ?
+See HowToRestore file in this repos.